ryandrewjohnson/ui-router.grant/README.md

 #### Working with nested states

-Instead of protecting individual states you can also protect parent states, which means protection will propagate down to all child states.
-In the example below by applying the grant member test to the `parent` state, we have also protected `parent.child1` and `parent.child2` with the same test.
+Instead of protecting individual states you can also protect parent states, which means that protection will propagate down to all child states.
+In the below example by applying the grant member test to the `parent` state, we have also protected `parent.child1` and `parent.child2` states with the same test.

 ```javascript
 .state('parent', {